JeremyTigera/AKS-CalicoEntreprise-Base/README.md

 ```
 kubectl apply -f license.yaml
 ```
-You can now monitor progress of the _tigerastatus_ seens previously.
+You can now monitor the progress of the _tigerastatus_ seens previously.